aarondandy/WeCantSpell.Hunspell/readme.md

 * Supports checking and suggesting words
 * Ported to fully managed C#
 * Confusing LGPL, GPL, MPL tri-license
-* Compatible with .NET Core
+* Compatible with .NET Core and .NET Standard
 * Compatible with multiple .NET framework versions
 * Uses .NET to handle cultures and encodings